podverse/podverse-web/databaseSchema.md

 podcast: Podcast Object!

+playlist: Array[Playlist Object]?

 ####Clip####
+id: UUID! - primary key ID of the clip on podverse.fm

-clipURL: String? - (unique ID) the URL of the clip on podverse.fm
+podverseURL: String? - the URL of the clip hosted on podverse.fm, derived from id

+ownerId: String! - the userId of whoever created the clip

+title: String? – (if null, then a default title should be set in the templates using clip.title)

 startTime: Integer! - in seconds

-endTime: Integer! - in seconds
+endTime: Integer? - in seconds

 duration: Integer! - in seconds

-title: String?

-dateCreated: Date? - the date the clip was created
+dateCreated: Date?

-userID: String? - the ID of the user who created the clip
+lastUpdated: Date?

+sharePermission: ENUM? - possible values are "isPublic", "isSharableWithLink", and "isPrivate"

 episode: Episode Object!

+playlist: Array[Playlist Object]?

 ####Playlist####
-id: UUID! - unique ID of the playlist on podverse.fm
+id: UUID! - primary key ID of the playlist on podverse.fm

 slug: String? - unique slug of the playlist on podverse.fm, the slug should never equal another playlist's id

-url: String? - the URL of the playlist hosted on podverse.fm, derived from slug or id
+podverseURL: String? - the URL of the playlist hosted on podverse.fm, derived from slug or id

+ownerId: String! - the userId of whoever created the playlist

 title: String!

-sharePermission: String? - whether the playlist is shared publicly, can only be shared with link, or privately only to authorized viewers.
-Possible values are "isPublic", "isSharableWithLink", and "isPrivate".
+dateCreated: Date?

 lastUpdated: Date?

+sharePermission: ENUM? - possible values are "isPublic", "isSharableWithLink", and "isPrivate"

+isMyEpisodes: Bool – flag marking if the playlist is the owner's "My Episodes" playlist

+isMyClips: Bool – flag marking if the playlist is the owner's "My Clips" playlist

 episodes: Array[Episode Object]?

 clips: Array[Clip Object]?

 ---

+#####this stuff below needs to be updated#####

 ####Differences between mobile and web app####
 isSubscribed boolean is in the mobile app Podcast model.
 In the web app this would be a property of the User model.